 Bright Romanesco florets are tossed with an equally vibrant red wine vinaigrette, plus red onions, celery and capers in this fabulous salad from food blog Simple Recipes.

-2 heads Romanesco broccoli
+2 heads Romanesco

 2 stalks celery